Assumption Cathedral, Bangkok: Crypt

-The significant part of the cathedral is in the crypt underneath the Sanctuary which kept the remains of the bishops and the missionaries including that of Fr Nicholas Boonkerd Kitbamrung who was proclaimed a martyr by Pope John Paul II on 5 March 2000 in Vatican.
+The significant part of the cathedral is in the crypt underneath the Sanctuary, which kept the remains of the bishops and the missionaries, including that of Fr Nicholas Boonkerd Kitbamrung, who was proclaimed a martyr by Pope John Paul II on 5 March 2000 in the Vatican.
 His relics were transferred to the shrine built in the compound of St. Peter's church in Sampran, Nakornprathom Province.
 There still remains a special altar devoted to him on the left side of the cathedral.

-Besides being a place of worship and for performing sacred ceremonies, the role of the Assumption Cathedral is the church of the head of the local diocese which as of 2014 was led by Cardinal Michael Meechai Kitboonchu.
+Besides being a place of worship and for performing sacred ceremonies, the role of the Assumption Cathedral is the church of the head of the local diocese, which as of 2014 was led by Cardinal Michael Meechai Kitboonchu.
 The cathedral is used to celebrate functions such as ordination of deacons, priests and bishops, and is said to be the centre of Catholics in Thailand.